kosnet2/genre-it/README.md

 * Kudos to [Hack{Cyprus}](http://comeback.hackcyprus.com/) for organizing the event.
 * Kudos to anyone whose code and ideas were used in our project.
-* Kudos to all the open source community for allowing us achieve the impossible
+* Kudos to all the open source community for allowing us achieve the impossible.